Cal Grant

 Who is Eligible?

 Students can apply online for a Cal Grant and other state aid using the CA Student Aid Commission's secure CA Dream Act Application at caldreamact.org.
-Apply for a Cal Grant by March 2.
+Applications are typically due on March 2nd.

 Federal and State Grants